Majara Residence: Architecture

 Majara residence consists of 200 domes, some of them interconnected, with different sizes and shapes, organized in a gateless area in a fashion similar to a small neighborhood or a village, 5 kilometers outside the city of Hormuz.

 The small-scale domes take on organic shapes and connect in a variety of ways to form clustered structures.
 In between these clusters, walkways and other connective spaces for gathering, playing, and resting are formed.
 It has an area of 10300 square meters, with 6300 square meters of open spaces and 4000 of built area.
 The domes are capable of accommodating a variety of programs, 130 domes host 17 suites with a maximum capacity to host 85 guests.
-The rest of the domes have public uses such as galleries, restaurants, cafes, prayer room, souvenir shop, and tourist info points.
+The rest of the domes have public uses such as galleries, restaurants, cafes, a prayer room, a souvenir shop, and tourist info points.

 The domes are made using the Superadobe technique, a construction technology pioneered by Iranian-American architect Nader Khalili in the second half of the 20th century, which earned him an Aga Khan Award.
-The technique involves layering bags filled with earth and sand, using, on-site soil to create a compression structure like domes and other structural forms.
+The technique involves layering bags filled with earth and sand, using on-site soil to create a compression structure like domes and other structural forms.
 For Majara, ZAV customized the Superadobe process to allow the creation of larger-radius and lower-height domes.
 In this process, 50 local unskilled workers were trained to become construction masters.
 This type of structure is well-suited to the arid climate of the island as earth provides a high thermal mass.

 The project's commercial goal was to complete the project with minimal investment, the budget of the project being equivalent to 900.000 US Dollars (1.800.000.000.000 IRR in 2020).
-Within its low budget, it shifts its impetus from material costs that often bear an excessive transportation/import component, to labor costs that directly benefit the community.
+Within its low budget, it shifts its impetus from material costs that often bear an excessive transportation/import component to labor costs that directly benefit the community.

 The shape and colors of the building try to echo Hormuz's colorful landscapes and topography.
 The domes of Majara are colored with tints of yellow, red, blue, and green, and the use of the naturally colored ochre of the island was avoided due to environmental reasons.
-The interiors are also characterized by these tones whose variations match exterior colors.
+The interiors are also characterized by these tones, whose variations match exterior colors.
 Pieces of furniture are a mix of pieces produced in the region and custom designs executed by Hormuz craftspeople.